 19. Koi Fish Leg Tattoo

 A leg tattoo can be bold and bright, and it is an excellent location for body art when you want to make a statement.
 The skin area is large enough for significant detailing, allowing you to get creative in your placement and the design of your chosen body art.
-The best thing about this spot is that it is considered moderate on a pain scale.
+The best thing about this spot is that it is considered moderate on the tattoo pain chart scale.
 That said, the closer you ink to the knee or the foot, the more discomfort you can expect.

 20. Koi Fish Calf Tattoo

 Some tattoo designs are so good, they are meant to be seen, and you can do this by getting inked on your calf.
 If you are proud of your legs, you may also find this is a cool option as it will draw the eye towards your muscles, which also happens to be one of the most masculine parts of the body.
-The location is considered moderate on the pain scale because of the thicker skin, allowing you to get a larger and more detailed piece.
+The location is considered moderate on the tattoo pain chart scale because of the thicker skin, allowing you to get a larger and more detailed piece.
 It is also a great spot because you can cover it up if you wish.

 Koi fish play an essential role in Chinese and Japanese culture and are highly symbolic fish.
 They are associated with qualities of determination, perseverance, strength, and good fortune.
 There are many variations of the designs, and the range of colors takes on different meanings.